janlauber/one-click/docs/research/index.md

 - Which options do customers have?
   - Do they solve the problem?
   - How can we improve the current status quo?

+??? question "What is the today's pain of customers who want to deploy and manage OSS?"

+    - Customers have to manage the infrastructure and the deployment of the OSS themselves.